Official Government Website

 In 1926, San Diego Fruit and Produce, a California company contracted with Idaho farmers on the production of fresh peas.
 As harvest times varied from area to area, the company brought the migrant pea workers crews who worked diligently; picking the peas in hampers and sending them to a nearby packing house where they were sorted, packed in crates and loaded into refrigerated railroad cars.
 In this way the peas were delivered to lucrative markets in the east coast of the United States.

 In the 1930s as the Great Depression began, it was a time of economic hardship and suffering for most working people in the United States, but Mexicans suffered additional hardship of being pressured to return to Mexico whether they had been born there or not.
-Idaho farmers were force to hire “white” people only, but complained that white labor could not do the work needed to be done.
+Idaho farmers were forced to hire “white” people only, but complained that white labor could not do the work needed to be done.
 Still, they began fluctuating the payment per pound to the Mexican workers and to offer bonuses if certain conditions were met like staying until the end of the harvest regardless of sickness.
 In 1931, the Mexican Vice Consul traveled to Idaho to investigate and was able to interview workers and take photographs of the “dwellings” on behalf of the workers.
 The conditions and housing were deplorable.

 In 1935, after a dispute about pay between the pickers and the company, the recruiters and labor contractors had offered them $1.25 for every hundred pounds of peas picked plus a bonus if they stayed till the end of the harvest.
 Once in Drills, Idaho, they discovered that the pay was only $0.70 cents and the bonus was $0.15 cents per hundred pounds.
 The summer was hot and dry.
 It was the second year of a severe drought and tensions mounted between the farmers of the upper and lower basin over the use of scarce water resources.
 The pea picking crews demanded $1.00 per every hundred pounds and when the company refused to comply, 1500 workers went on strike.
-The conflict escalated to which the farmers faced the prospect of economic ruin if they lost their pea crop, so the governor declared martial law and send the Idaho National guard, arresting the leaders and forcing the workers to pick up their hampers and return to work.
+The conflict escalated to which the farmers faced the prospect of economic ruin if they lost their pea crop, so the governor declared martial law and sent the Idaho National guard, arresting the leaders and forcing the workers to pick up their hampers and return to work.

 Widespread Hispanic migration to Idaho increased in the 1940s due to agricultural labor shortages exacerbated by the onset of World War II.
 Most Anglo agricultural workers left farming for wartime industrial jobs or joined the military.
 With farm production threatened, the governments of the United States and Mexico established a series of agreements allowing millions of Mexican men to migrate to the United States for contractual agricultural labor.
 In August 1942, President Franklin D. Roosevelt’s executive order established the Mexican Farm Labor Program or the “Bracero Program,” which created many more opportunities for Mexican laborers in Idaho.